jannikarlsson/pattern-scooter/README.md

 Use `python3 simulation.py` to start a simulation of scooters from the database.
 The default number of scooters is 800, which can be changed in `.env`, along with the default 30 second length of a journey.
 The scooters are run in separate threads, the number of which can also be changed in `.env`, to offset the trips and enable concurrent requests to the backend service.
 The simulation will stop when all scooters have run.

+You may also opt for running a simple Flask server which can be used for triggering the simulation.
+To do this, run e.g. `FLASK_APP=flask_app.py python3 -m flask run`.
+Once the server is up and running, you may do a GET request to `http://localhost:5000`. __Please note__ that the request will not be resolved until the simulation has finished running.
+The simulation might take a few seconds to get started.
+Please refrain from making another request to `http://localhost:5000` before the simulation has finished running.

 ## Interactive mode

 Use `python3 interactive.py` to run the client interactively in the terminal.
 You will be prompted for the scooter id and user id, and then get a menu with various options.